16th Light Cavalry: Early 20th Century

 During World War I (1914–1918) the regiment remained in India for the defence of the North West Frontier but they did send drafts to other Indian cavalry regiments serving in France and the Middle East.
 In 1919 the regiment was involved in the brief Third Afghan War, for which they were awarded the battle honour of Afghanistan 1919.
-In 1923, the regiment was selected for ‘Indianisation’, wherein British officers were finally replaced by Indian officers and this became the first Indian cavalry regiment to be officered by Indians.
+In 1923, the regiment was selected for ‘Indianisation’, wherein British officers were finally replaced by Indian officers and this became one of the first Indian cavalry regiment to be officered by Indians.

 World War II

-During World War II the regiment was employed in the defence of India having converted from horses to armour at Quetta in 1941.
+In September 1939, when World War II broke out, the regiment was still mounted on horses.
+The process of mechanisation (converting from horses to armoured vehicles) began in Peshawar in October 1940 when the last mounted parade was held and the process completed in Quetta in 1941.
+From 1941 to 1945 the regiment was retained in India.

-In 1945 they were selected to undertake operations in Burma.
-Within three weeks the regiment covered a distance of 3,500 miles from Quetta to the banks of Irrawaddy River and was personally complimented by General Slim, the Fourteenth Army commander.
+In 1945, they were selected to undertake operations in Burma.
+Within three weeks, the regiment covered a distance of 3,500 miles from Quetta to the banks of Irrawaddy River and was personally complimented by General Slim, the Fourteenth Army commander.

-In Burma the regiment were 14th Army troops and were also attached to the 255th Indian Tank Brigade, the brigade formation was;
+In Burma the regiment were controlled directly by the 14th Army and were also attached to the 255th Indian Tank Brigade, the brigade formation was;